AdobeDocs/commerce-merchant-services.en/help/live-search/workspace.md

 >
 >SKU, name, and category attributes are searchable by default and cannot be excluded from the search.
 Make sure you unassign the products from the categories if they are not intended to be in those categories.

 [Facets](facets.md) are product attributes that are defined in [!DNL Live Search] to be filterable.
-Any filterable attribute may be set as a facet in [!DNL Live Search] but there are limits to how many facets can be searched at one time.
+You can set any filterable attribute as a facet in [!DNL Live Search], but there are limits to how many facets you can search for at one time.

 [Synonyms](synonyms.md) are terms that you can define to help guide users to the correct product.
 Users looking for pants might type in "trousers" or "slacks".
 You can set synonyms so that these search terms will get users to the "pants" results.